 Students are required to complete 80 hours of service.

 The only exceptions are for the classes of 2020, 2021, 2022, and 2023.
 Due to the stay at home mandate of 2020, students in these classes are required to complete 70 hours of service.

 Any other questions about service should be directed to our service coordinator, Ms. Stacia DeVries.

-Saturday, April 18, 2020 LCHS will host the City of Lansing's Mobile Food Pantry.
+On August 15, 2020, December 19, 2020 and April 17, 2021 LCHS will host the City of Lansing's Mobile Food Pantry.
 During the food pantry, we will provide breakfast and hospitality for nearly 2000 people, and we will help distribute food to over 600 households.